If I find God I will find myself and if I find my true self I will find God. ~ Thomas Merton

 How did it feel to practice these two exercises?

-I’ve found that as I try to institute these two simple pieces into my daily life, I’m finding more and more of the Good found in Jesus is becoming more evident in my life.
+I’ve found that as I try to institute these two simple disciplines into my daily life, I’m experiencing more and more of Jesus’ “goodness” in and through my life.
 It’s my belief that you will experience more of this “goodness” as well, as you journey onward and upward with Him.

 Very Good, in fact!